 I remember when I was very young seeing my mother drenched with perspiration.
 I just used to think she was working too hard!

 On this particular occasion I had moved into a new team.
-My team was made up of a group of mostly women, a mixed age group and mostly younger than me.
-The dress code was professional, yet more relaxed than I had been used to.
+My team consisted of a group of mostly women, a mixed age group and mostly younger than me.
+The dress code remained professional, yet more relaxed than I had been used to.
 I continued to wear my standard Jacket plus outfits as this was my comfort zone and I was happy with the way my outfits made me feel.

 Whoosh!
 All of a sudden I felt this slow release of heat rise from my waste to my head.
 I sat back in my chair as I had no idea what just happened.
 I continued to work and quickly forgot what happened.
 This occurred on and off for about a month before I decided I could NO LONGER WEAR MY JACKET!
 It was becoming unbearable as the flushes were becoming more frequent and intense.

 I decided to rethink my wardrobe as I realised this new health condition would probably continue for some time.
 It was late spring moving into summer.
 Although the office was air conditioned It was important to maintain good personal hygiene .

 It was a nightmare, for me.
 I had no idea how I could maintain my ‘safe’ professional image whilst going through this ‘thing!’ at work.
 At home there was no problem as I could strip off and put on comfortable clothing, but at work, for me this was a nightmare and was sending me in a spin of anxiety and frustration.

 On the first shopping trip I looked at all sorts of dresses, blouses and more relaxed styles.
 Then I had to consider the material.
 OMG!
 The flushes were getting so intense that when they happened I almost stripped off right there in the office LOL :0)